Stone Garrett Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Reds pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.85).
+- The Reds' 4.84 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to allow 153 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Reds pitchers combine to surrender the fourth-most home runs in baseball (156 total, 1.4 per game).

-- His last appearance came on Sunday against the Los Angeles Dodgers, when the righty threw six scoreless innings while allowing five hits.
+- In his last appearance on Tuesday, the left-hander went 3 1/3 innings against the Chicago Cubs, allowing four earned runs while surrendering five hits.

-- The 25-year-old has amassed an ERA of 5.31, with 6.5 strikeouts per nine innings, in 20 games this season.
-Opponents have a .281 batting average against him.
+- The 24-year-old has amassed an ERA of 2.35, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opponents have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.